wosra/j-wosmars/_pages/AcceptedPapers.md

 <span style="color:red;"> **[NEWS]** </span>
 Papers and extended abstracts will be presented in person at RO-MAN in Eindhoven via presentation, optionally, posters may be displayed during the coffee breaks.
-Authors are invited to prepare a **5-7 minute** presentation of their work.
-Please, send the slide to Paulo (aolivares@iri.upc.edu), who will be chairing of the workshop, or bring it in a USB drive.
-Make sure that your slide is on the workshop's computer before the spotlight presentations.
+Presentations will last 10 minutes including questions, we recommend to prepare **7-8 minutes** presentations.
+Please, send the slides to Alberto Olivares-Alarcos (aolivares[at]iri[dot]upc[dot]edu), who will be chairing of the workshop, or bring it in a USB drive.
+Make sure that your slides are on the workshop's computer before your spotlight presentations.

 <!--
 <span style="color:red;"> **[NEWS]** </span>